 First up, the service launched with "around 500 films from the Disney library," as well as "around 7,000 episodes of Disney TV."
 Those include the 13-film 'Signature Collection' of cartoons including Bambi, The Lion King, and The Jungle Book, along with 18 Pixar films.

-Every Star Wars movie so far will appear (though The Last Jedi and Solo won't be available until after launch), along with films from the Marvel Cinematic Universe, with both Captain Marvel and Avengers: Endgame making their streaming service debuts exclusively on the platform.
+Every Star Wars movie so far is on there (except The Rise of Skywalker), along with films from the Marvel Cinematic Universe, with both Captain Marvel and Avengers: Endgame making their streaming service debuts exclusively on the platform.
 There won't be any of the Spider-Man movies though, even the Tom Holland ones - Sony has those rights - and there's no Deadpool either, for reasons outlined below.

 Thanks to Disney's merger with Fox there is also a variety of Fox movies and shows - including the exclusive streaming rights to the entirety of The Simpsons.